How to use Screen Time on Mac like a Pro

 - Open CleanMyMac X.

 - Navigate to Mail Attachments.

-- Review Details, choose the attachments you no longer need and Clean.
+- Review Details, choose the attachments you no longer need, and click Clean.

-Just like that my own Mail app could shed over 500 MB of taxing data and become quite a bit more nimble in its ways.
-Just don’t forget to repeat the process every month or so for the always-optimal performance.
+Just like that, the Mail app could shed over megabytes of taxing data and become quite a bit more nimble in its ways.
+Just don’t forget to repeat the process every month or so for always-optimal performance.

 So when you use Screen Time on Mac, you can not only set limits for your social media use and the like, but you might also notice time-wasting patterns that could be instantly fixed with optimization software like CleanMyMac X.